 We journey to Yallingup to visit the award-winning garden of Bill Mitchell, Gardening Australia Magazine’s 2016 ‘Gardener of the Year’.
 Situated on the clifftop of Smiths Beach and surrounded by the Leeuwin-Naturaliste National Park, Bill was driven by the need of a fire-management plan due to being in an extreme bushfire risk area because of the surrounding heathland flora to create a fire-resistant garden.
 The result was ‘Fire and Beauty’, a five-year-old garden mass-planted with fire-retardant plants, such as succulents and cacti.
 Drifts of bird attracting aloes, huge dragon trees, rare and unusual succulent varieties have been combined with local stone mastering the art of a lower maintenance garden without sacrificing colour and beauty.
 The achievement of this non-gardener’s concept and design is inspiring.

-Next we visit a garden that was designed in 1997 by Melbourne master Paul Bangay early in his career for Pat Poynton, who, as a skilled gardener in her own right, has continued developing the garden to reflect her passions.
-Margaret River’s Secret Garden is situated in a valley beside the Wilyabrup Brook and covers 1.2ha of formal, semi-formal and natural landscapes set within a native West Australian peppermint forest producing a wonderful microclimate.
+The Secret Garden was designed in 1997 by Paul Bangay early in his career for Pat Poynton, who, as a skilled gardener in her own right, has continued developing the garden to reflect her passions.
+The garden is situated in a valley beside the Wilyabrup Brook and covers 1.2ha of formal, semi-formal and natural landscapes set within a native West Australian peppermint forest producing a wonderful microclimate.
 The head gardener will take us on a romantic journey through the Spring displays of iris, clematis and crab apples that complement the formal plantings and defined structure for which Paul Bangay is renowned.

 The rest of the day will be spent enjoying a gourmet experience for which Margaret River is internationally renowned.
 Voyager Estate is a family-owned estate in the Stevens Valley, the locale chosen because of its ideal characteristics to provide spectacular wines and its uniqueness of being surrounded on three sides by the Indian Ocean creating a cool meso-climate.
 The oldest vines on the estate date back to 1978 and it has been undergoing a full organic conversion.
 Along with its wines and food, Voyager Estate is famous for its Cape Dutch-style architecture and stunning manicured gardens as well as its roses.
-They follow the Shaker Philosophy of “don’t make something unless it is both necessary and useful; but if it is both necessary and useful, don’t hesitate to make it beautiful”, which is reflected throughout the estate but especially in their Kitchen Garden.
-The Restaurant was named the best Regional Restaurant of the Year for 2018 by the WA Good Food Guide Awards and Head Chef Santiago Fernandez as Best Regional Chef.
-This is where we will experience a 3-course lunch showcasing the best local and South West produce with matching wine-flight.
-(Overnight Margaret River) BL
+The restaurant was named the best Regional Restaurant of the Year for 2018 by the WA Good Food Guide Awards and Head Chef Santiago Fernandez as Best Regional Chef.
+This is where we will experience a 3-course lunch showcasing the best local and South West produce complemented with matching wines.
+(Overnight Gnarabup Beach) BL

 Walpole - 1 night

-Day 4: Monday 12 September, Margaret River – Pemberton – Walpole
+Day 4: Monday 11 September, Gnarabup Beach – Pemberton – Walpole

 - BBQ lunch